 - FODMAPs (fermentable oligosaccharides disaccharides monosaccharides and polyols), carbohydrates that draw water into your intestine during digestion

 Your doctor will ask about your medical history, the foods you eat, and your symptoms and may suggest some screening tests.
 You also may need to keep a detailed food and symptoms diary.

 Your doctor may suggest an exclusion diet: You'll stop eating foods that are the most common intolerance triggers.
 As these foods are slowly brought back into your eating plan, you and your care provider will keep track of your symptoms so you can see which foods or additives you are sensitive to.

 Lactose intolerance is very common in adults.
 To see if you have it, your doctor may ask you to take dairy out of your diet for a couple of weeks to see if you feel better.

-Your doctor also may recommend a test called a hydrogen breath test, which you can take at her office.
-Depending on what she thinks your intolerance might be, she'll give you a drink with large amounts of lactose, fructose, sucrose, or glucose.
-She'll then test your breath every 15 minutes to check the amount of hydrogen or methane.
+Your doctor also may recommend a test called a hydrogen breath test, which you can take at their office.
+Depending on what they think your intolerance might be, they'll give you a drink with large amounts of lactose, fructose, sucrose, or glucose.
+They'll then test your breath every 15 minutes to check the amount of hydrogen or methane.
 If you have too much of one of these, it indicates your body isn't able to break it down.
 That likely means you have an intolerance.
 For this test to work the way it should, you may need to eat a low-carb diet for a few weeks before testing.